babelouest/ulfius/README.md

  * Structure of request parameters
  *
  * Contains request data
  * http_verb:      http method (GET, POST, PUT, DELETE, etc.)
- * http_url:      url used to call this callback function
+ * http_url:       url used to call this callback function or full url to call when used in a ulfius_request_http
- * client_ip:     IP address of the client
+ * client_address: IP address of the client
  * map_url:        map containing the url variables, both from the route and the ?key=value variables
  * map_header:     map containing the header variables
  * map_cookie:     map containing the cookie variables
  * map_post_body:  map containing the post body variables (if available)
  * json_body:      json_t * object containing the json body (if available)
  * json_error:     true if the json body was not parsed by jansson (if available)
  *
  */
 struct _u_request {
   char *               http_verb;
   char *               http_url;
-  struct sockaddr_in * client_ip;
+  struct sockaddr *    client_address;
   struct _u_map *      map_url;
   struct _u_map *      map_header;
   struct _u_map *      map_cookie;